Transport geography can be better understood from a series of eight core principles:

 - Transportation seeks massification but is constrained by atomization.
 Transport systems are the most effective when they develop economies of scale, particularly in terms of the loads (passengers or freight) they can carry.
 Massification involves conveyances with higher capacity and supported by larger terminals.
 However, the first and last segments of a transport sequence may require atomization, which implies that transport loads (passengers or freight) must be consolidated and deconsolidated.
-For instance, passengers taking a flight must consolidated into a planeload at an airport terminal and deconsolidated at the airport of destination.
+For instance, passengers taking a flight must be consolidated into a planeload at an airport terminal and deconsolidated at the destination airport.
 So, the higher the level of massification, the more complex atomization becomes.
-Massification conveys benefits but restricts mobility options while atomization is more expensive but provides more mobility options.
-Although public transit can technically be more cost-efficient, many prefer individual (atomized) modes of transportation such as the automobile because of its point-to-point capabilities.
+Massification conveys benefits but restricts mobility options, while atomization is more expensive but provides more mobility options.
+Although public transit can technically be more cost-efficient, many prefer individual (atomized) modes of transportation, such as the automobile, because of their point-to-point capabilities.

 - Velocity is a modal, intermodal, and managerial effort.
 Velocity does not necessarily mean speed, but the time it takes for a passenger or a unit of freight to move across a transport chain.
-For instance, the speed advantage of air transportation is undermined if a passenger is spending several hours between connecting flights.
+For instance, the speed advantage of air transportation is undermined if a passenger spends several hours between connecting flights.
 Therefore, the velocity of passengers or freight is a joint consideration of the effectiveness of the respective modes involved and the intermodal operations connecting the modes.
-Also, the complexity of transport systems requires effective management of its operations, such as scheduling, booking and settling transactions (e.g. fares).
+Also, the complexity of transport systems requires effective management of its operations, such as scheduling, booking, and settling transactions (e.g. fares).
 Logistics has become a key activity to ensure that freight can be distributed effectively across geographies.
 All of the above jointly contribute to improving the velocity of flows carried by transport systems.
 Recent efforts at the digitalization of transportation aim to increase the velocity of transportation through better management of existing assets and by creating exchange platforms between providers and users of transportation services.